Two-Factor Authentication (deprecated)

 button and following the on-screen instructions.

 Download an authenticator app for your smartphone.
-We recommend Google Authenticator or Authy but other alternatives work too.
+We recommend Google Authenticator or Authy, but other alternatives also work.

 Scan the barcode shown on the Dashboard page with the downloaded authentication app.

-To validate your device, enter the 6-digit code displayed on your smartphone.
+To validate your device, enter the six-digit code displayed on your smartphone.
 Two-factor authentication is now enabled for your account.

-After you have configured your smartphone authenticator app, Heroku will prompt you to add and validate a phone number.
-An SMS can be sent to the phone number during login to recover access to your account in case you lose access to your authenticator app (e.g. if your phone is wiped) and you don’t have access to your recovery codes (see below).
+After you configure your smartphone authenticator app, Heroku prompts you to add and validate a phone number.
+An SMS can be sent to the phone number during login to recover access to your account in case you lose access to your authenticator app and you don’t have access to your recovery codes.
 SMS backup recovery by phone is strongly recommended to avoid losing access to your account.

-Heroku will validate your phone number by sending an SMS with a setup code.
-Note that Heroku may not be able to deliver messages to your phone number.
-In that case, skip the SMS setup and be extra diligent when downloading and storing the recovery codes in a safe and accessible place.
-If you encounter problems setting up SMS recovery, please send a note to 2fa-feedback@heroku.com.
+Heroku validates your phone number by sending an SMS with a setup code.
+Sometimes Heroku can’t deliver messages to your phone number.
+In that case, skip the SMS setup, and be extra diligent when downloading and storing the recovery codes in a safe and accessible place.
+If you encounter problems setting up SMS recovery, email 2fa-feedback@heroku.com.

 Do not use Google Voice or other VoIP numbers for two-factor SMS recovery.
-If your online identity (your email account, for example) is compromised, attackers may gain access to your VoIP phone account and be able to receive recovery messages and get access to your Heroku account.
-You should also check that your phone account subscription security is good so that attackers cannot spuriously access SMS messages through an online interface or similar.
+If your online identity is compromised, such as your email account, it’s possible that attackers can gain access to your VoIP phone account, can receive recovery messages, and get access to your Heroku account.
+Also check that your phone account subscription is secure so that attackers can’t spuriously access SMS messages through an online interface or similar.

-Finally, Heroku will prompt you to download recovery codes.
+Heroku prompts you to download recovery codes.
 Recovery codes are single-use and can be used as an alternative to 2FA codes delivered via your authenticator app or with SMS.

-After enabling two-factor authentication, download and print your recovery codes and store them in a secure place.
+After enabling two-factor authentication, download and print your recovery codes, and then store them in a secure place.
 If you lose your phone, you can use them to authenticate.
-For security reasons, Heroku Support may not be able to restore access to accounts with two-factor authentication enabled if you lose your phone, can’t recover with SMS and don’t have access to your recovery codes.
+For security reasons, sometimes Heroku Support can’t restore access to accounts with two-factor authentication enabled if you lose your phone, you can’t recover with SMS, and you don’t have access to your recovery codes.

-Once your account has two-factor authentication enabled you will be asked to re-authenticate the next time you use the command-line interface.
+After your account has two-factor authentication enabled, you’re asked to reauthenticate the next time that you use the command-line interface.

-Make sure you have the latest CLI version with two-factor authentication support by running heroku update
+Make sure that you have the latest CLI version with two-factor authentication support by running heroku update

 .